fjeldvang/WikiBot-showcase/README.md

 ## Showcase

 You can run this project to get a feel for the UI, but the core functionality, APIs and LLMs are not included.
 This is exclusively a showcase of the actual repository.
-Here are some image examples of the functionality and AI behavior
+The real product is soft-wired to be a Norwegian speaking bot, but has bilinguality when prompted in case any English users want to use the bot, as shown below.
+Here are some image examples of the actual functionality and AI behavior when configured to be a helper and GDPR specialist for a local business, using their documentation to reason:

 ![wb1](wb1.png)
 ![wb2](wb2.png)